Gardening for Beginners 🌱 START HERE

 Active Ingredients

-Slug killers are designed with several different active ingredients, each intended to kill these invading pests by using different mechanisms with varying degrees of success.
-However, certain slug killer ingredients, like metaldehyde and sulfur, can be harmful to small children and pets, so it’s recommended to steer clear of these potent products.
-The most common active ingredients in slug killers are sodium ferric EDTA and iron phosphate.
+Slug killers are designed with several potential active ingredients, each intended to kill these invading pests.
+However, certain ingredients, like metaldehyde and sulfur, can be harmful to small children and pets, so we didn’t include any of these potent products in our recommendations.
+Most of the picks on our list use sodium ferric EDTA and iron phosphate to rid properties of slugs and snails.

-• Sodium ferric EDTA destroys hemocyanin, which is a copper compound in the blood of slugs that helps to carry oxygen.
-This active ingredient takes 3 to 4 days to kill an affected slug, but it’s relatively safe for children and pets because vertebrates use hemoglobin for this function, not hemocyanin.
+• Sodium ferric EDTA destroys hemocyanin, a copper compound in slugs’ blood that helps carry oxygen.
+This active ingredient generally takes 3 to 6 days to kill an affected slug, but it’s relatively safe for children and pets because vertebrates use hemoglobin for this function, not hemocyanin.

 • Iron phosphate damages the digestive tissue of a slug’s stomach and causes it to stop eating altogether.
-This type of slug killer may take up to 1 week to kill the slug, but there are no adverse human health effects from iron phosphate beyond slight to moderate eye irritation if it comes in contact with an eye.
+This type of slug killer may take up to 1 week to work, but iron phosphate has no adverse human health effects beyond slight to moderate eye irritation resulting from direct contact.
 Iron phosphate is also safe around pets and other wildlife.

 Longevity